b-studios/scala-effekt/docs/src/main/tut/guides/getting-started.md

 also comes with a few handy methods and type aliases that help us define our effect signatures and handlers.

-For effect signatures the most important type alias one is `A @@ R` (that is `@@[A, R]` written as infix type constructor).
-The desugaring of the type alias is given below.
-For now we only have to know that all *effect operations* like `flip` have to carry an additional type parameter `R`.
-That is, we can read `flip` as a non- deterministic coin-flipping operation that will locally return a `Boolean` to the caller, but the overall result of all computation following `flip` will result into something that contains an `R`.
+For effect signatures the most important type alias one is `Op`.
+The type alias is defined in the trait `Handler` and also given below.
+For now we only have to know that all
+*effect operations* like `flip` have to be marked as an `Op`-eration.

 ## Using the `Amb` effect